Open Parameter Visibility

 Example

-descr = "This parameter's visibility depends on the toggle state."
+descr = "This parameter's visibility depends on its usage."

 value = 10